Perquimans defeats Neuse Charter, advances to NCHSAA Class 1A East Regional championship match | High School Volleyball

-HERTFORD — With all that has been going on; the pandemic, the presidential election, and the turmoil at our nation's capitol, we may have overlooked the best sports story of our local area.

-A determined "band of sisters," the Perquimans County High School volleyball team, has kept their focus through all the distractions, and achieved a remarkable season.
+HERTFORD — A determined "band of sisters," the Perquimans County High School volleyball team, has kept their focus through all the distractions that have occurred during the 2020-21 campaign, and achieved a remarkable season.

 The Lady Pirates [17-0] moved one step closer to their ultimate goal, a state championship, with a four set victory over Neuse Charter in the third round of the North Carolina High School Athletic Association Class 1A state playoffs.